peruvianidol/mikeaparicio.com/_src/posts/2022-02-21-tips-for-beating-sifu.md

 <figure>
   {% image "/images/sifu-hallway.png", "Sifu's homage to Old Boy" %}
   <figcaption>
-    Sifu pays homage to a number of iconic fight scenes, like the hallway fight from Old Boy.
+    Sifu pays homage to a number of iconic fight scenes, like the hallway fight from Oldboy.
   </figcaption>
 </figure>